“My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry….”

 By clicking on the below link, you will find a list of items needed to create a cleaning kit.

-If you contribute to this ministry, we ask that you gather as many of these items as you can on the list to assure that the kits we send in have all of the needed supplies.
+If you contribute to this ministry, we ask that you gather as many of these items as you can on the list to ensure that the kits we send in have all of the needed supplies.
 Sunday, October 24th, will be the deadline to drop off items at the back of the sanctuary.

 Youth Group This Sunday